 4K Video Streaming

-tvOS 14 will let you watch YouTube videos in 4K for the first time, adding support for YouTube's 4K video codec, but YouTube still needs to update its app for the feature to work.
+tvOS 14 lets you watch YouTube videos in 4K for the first time, adding support for YouTube's 4K video codec, but YouTube still needs to update its app for the feature to work.
 It also allows for 4K videos to be shared from the Photos app in full resolution or watched in Picture-in-Picture mode.

 Multiuser Support for Gaming